kig/rdma-pipe/README.md

 Pipe data across RDMA (InfiniBand, RoCE).

 Use `rdcp` to copy files over RDMA.
-It uses `ssh` to start the receiver on the remote end and then sends the file over.
+Uses `ssh` to start the receiver on the remote end and then sends the file over.

 ```bash
 $ rdcp -v big_file receiving-host:/dev/shm/big_file